 Data protection laws in the UK are changing.
 The General Data Protection Regulation (GDPR) passed in Europe in 2016, and it comes into force on 25 May 2018.
 Some of the elements of the legislation have to be passed in the UK Parliament.
-This is being delivered through the Data Protection Bill, which is currently going through Parliament.
-The Bill has passed through the House of Lords and is now at the Committee Stage in the House of Commons.
+This is being delivered through the Data Protection Act, which became law this week.
+The clause on Support for individuals with a particular disability or medical condition is paragraph 16 of Schedule 1 of the Act.

-Unique has since been working with Genetic Alliance UK to ensure that patients and their representative groups are not disadvantaged by the new legislation.
+Unique then worked with Genetic Alliance UK to ensure that patients and their representative groups are not disadvantaged by the new legislation.

-The amendment means that patient organisations, including our growing membership, will be allowed to continue to use their members’ data where they cannot reasonably obtain consent to do so.
+The clause in the Act (paragraph 16 of Schedule 1) means that patient organisations, including our growing membership, will be allowed to continue to use their members’ data where they cannot reasonably obtain consent to do so.
 For example, when the member has been out of touch for a long period of time because they have been busy caring for their sick and disabled child and could not always be reached.

 This measure does not remove the concept of consent for patient data within patient groups.
 Patient data must be collected with consent and any refusal or withdrawal of consent must be honoured.
-It also does not apply to data used for fundraising.
+This clause also does not apply to data used for fundraising.

 ‘The Government has recognised the vital work that Unique and similar organisations do in helping children and adults affected by rare chromosome disorders leading to learning difficulties, disability, autism and complex medical problems, as well as their doctors.
 Without this amendment to the Data Protection Bill, GDPR would have had a damaging effect on our ability to provide information and support to individuals affected by rare disorders and to help patient support groups to link up affected families.
 This is essential when the only other person with the same disorder as your child may be on the other side of the world.’